Sticky Five-Spice Chicken

 5-spice chicken

-Honey: Some honey helps the sauce to become glossy and sticky -perfect to be glazed over our chicken.
+Honey: This helps the sauce to become glossy and sticky -perfect to be glazed over our chicken!

 Soy sauce: Like with most Asian sauces, soy sauce will form the flavor base to give that needed umami and savoriness to the dish.